 None, because feminists aren't afraid of the dark.
 Besides, you don't need a light bulb when you have a glass ceiling.

-The next Karl Marx,
+I'm the next Karl Marx,

 "I've been better," Remus remarks cynically, pulling the sleeves of his sweater over his hands, which are deathly pale and presumably cold.
 His voice is soft, tired.
 "I've been worse."